 Choose a basemap

-Click Basemap to switch your basemap for the scene.
+Click Basemap to switch your basemap and set ground transparency for the scene.

 Measure your scene

 The Measure option allows you to measure distances between two points and calculate areas in your scene.
 When you click the Measure distance or Measure area tool, horizontal laser lines are projected on the terrain and any objects in the scene.
 This visually shows the vertical height of the pointer as you measure.
 It is helpful to see the heights of objects relative to other objects and the terrain.
 For example, you can hover over a smaller building and see that exact height highlighted relative to another part of the terrain.

 Use Measure distance to calculate the distance between two points in a scene.
 The Measure distance tool labels the direct, horizontal, and vertical distance lines in the scene and displays the values in the panel.